Israeli settlement: Dismantling of settlements

 Within the former settlements, almost all buildings were demolished by Israel, with the exception of certain government and religious structures, which were completely emptied.
-Under an international arrangement, productive greenhouses were left to assist the Palestinian economy but about 30% of these were destroyed within hours by Palestinian looters.
+Under an international arrangement, greenhouses were left to assist the Palestinian economy although half had been demolished by the settlers two months prior to the disengagement.
+The reduction in greenhouse space and increased restrictions on exports reduced the viability of the project.
+After the redeployment of Israeli troops to the Gaza border, 30% of the greenhouses suffered various degrees of damage due to Palestinian looters stealing, for example, hoses and irrigation equipment.
 Following the withdrawal, many of the former synagogues were torched and destroyed by Palestinians.

 Some believe that settlements need not necessarily be dismantled and evacuated, even if Israel withdraws from the territory where they stand, as they can remain under Palestinian rule.
 These ideas have been expressed both by left-wing Israelis, and by Palestinians who advocate the two-state solution, and by extreme Israeli right-wingers and settlers who object to any dismantling and claim links to the land that are stronger than the political boundaries of the state of Israel.

 The Israeli government has often threatened to dismantle outposts.
 Some have actually been dismantled, occasionally with use of force; this led to settler violence.